 What we like: The flashing modes were some of the brightest in our test.

-What we don’t: Some might not like the slightly blueish tint to the Dash Pro 600.
+What we don’t: Some might not like the slightly blueish tint of the Dash Pro 600.

-Coming in $11 more than the NiteRider set above is the Cygolite Dash Pro 600 and Hotrod 50.
-Starting with the headlight, the Dash’s 600 lumens are sufficient for city riding, you get a total of eight light settings, and its strong daytime flash mode stood out as one of the brightest in the test—great for grabbing the attention of oncoming cars.
+Coming in $10 less than the NiteRider set above is the Cygolite Dash Pro 600 and Hotrod 50.
+Starting with the headlight, the Dash’s 600 lumens are sufficient for city riding with a total of eight light settings and a strong daytime flash mode that stood out as one of the brightest in the test—great for grabbing the attention of oncoming cars.
 The rear Hotrod 50 is a solid design with a lengthy 100-hour maximum run time, compact size, and water-resistant construction.

 Where does the Cygolite set fall short?
 For one, the Dash Pro 600 and Hotrod 50 don’t strike us as a particularly great value.
-Their strong flash modes and lightweight but sturdy builds are certainly a plus, but the NiteRider kit above gets you a bump in total output from 600 to 650 for the headlight (and from 50 to 80 for the tail light) at a lower price.
-We also don’t love the blueish tint from the Cygolight’s headlight, which was a little distracting and less effective overall at illuminating details in the road compared with NiteRider’s Lumina Micro.
+Their strong flash modes and lightweight but sturdy builds are certainly a plus, but the NiteRider kit above gets you a bump in total output from 600 to 900 for the headlight (and from 50 to 150 for the tail light) for a small bump in price.
+We also don’t love the blueish tint from the Cygolight’s headlight, which was a little distracting and less effective overall at illuminating details on the road compared with NiteRider’s Lumina Micro.
 The differences aren’t massive, but we had just enough complaints to drop the Cygolite to a mid-pack finish.

 See the Cygolite Dash Pro and Hotrod Set